OpenBankingUK/read-write-api-docs-pub/resources and data models/pisp/Domestic Standing Orders.md

 | Received |
 | RejectedCancellationRequest |

-## State Model
+### State Model

-### Payment Order Consent
+#### Payment Order Consent

 The state model for the domestic-standing-order-consent resource follows the generic consent state model.
-However, does not use the &quot;Revoked&quot; status, as the consent for a domestic-standing-order is not a long-lived consent.
+However, does not use the "Revoked" status, as the consent for a domestic-standing-order is not a long-lived consent.

 ![Payment Order Consent](images/image2018-5-18_10-24-21.png)